-Mr./Ms.
+Mr./Ms

 Title Company

-, California 9
+, California 9 -

 Project: Parcel No.: Grantor: Your T.R.
 No.:

-Dear
+Dear 2 M

 Enclosed are the following items:

 Easement Deed Right of Way Contract Escrow Instruction Worksheet Escrow Closure Notice

-You will shortly receive a State Warrant in the amount of \$, covering the purchase of property rights described in Item 1 above warrant and close the escrow when you can record and furnish, wi Standard Policy of Title Insurance in the amount of \$, in Escrow Instruction Worksheet insuring title in the State of Californi Please cash the thin 60 days, a CLTA n accordance with the
+You will shortly receive a State Warra covering the purchase of property right warrant and close the escrow when you Standard Policy of Title Insurance in the Escrow Instruction Worksheet insuring hts described in Item 1 a ou can record and furnis the amount of \$ bove.
+Please cash the h, within 60 days, a CLT, , in accordance with the A ne

-In accordance with the approved Right of Way Contract, the issuance of any escrow instructions shall be the sole responsibility of the State.
-The title insurance premium and escrow fees incurred will be paid by the State.
+In accordance with the approved Right instructions shall be the sole responsi

+and escrow fees incurred will be paid by the State.
 Documents necessary to the chain of title to the State constitute official business and are entitled to free recordation.